 “I recently dusted off my song ‘The Stars are Twinkling Down in Provo’ and when I played it for Josh and Michael, they said it sounded like it was also about Susan,” Steve wrote in his journal on April 6, 2010.
 “They like the line ‘You departed in a hustle, you flipped me off and showed your muscle.’
 Since wrote the song years ago, Michael called me Nostradamus, a prophet.
 I told him I prefer to be called Nostra-God-damn-us.”

-Josh Powell, who was then living with his father in South Hill, Wash. and under intense scrutiny from detectives investigating his wife’s disappearance, worried how the public would react if they discovered Steve’s songs about Susan.
+Josh Powell, who was then living with his father in South Hill, Washington and under intense scrutiny from detectives investigating his wife’s disappearance, worried how the public would react if they discovered Steve Powell’s songs about Susan.

 “Josh was telling me I should change the subject name on ‘Susan with the Sunlight Hair’ to avoid criticism that I am an old man hitting on her.
 I rejected his arguments, but Josh is determined and relentless,” Steve wrote on April 6, 2010.
 “There is a place in the instrumental bridge with the line ‘I’m in love with Susan.’
 Josh said people would find that objectionable, but that’s my favorite four seconds in the whole song.
 If she is still in love with me, or realizing that her infatuation with me (it was at least that much) is actually love, and that she wants to be with me and her boys, that song will be a message to her that I am still in love with her.”